-For Discretionary asset managers, the Firm has implemented its Exercise of Voting Right Policy.
-The policy describes how the Firm exercises its stewardship obligations working with third party asset managers and is overseen by the ZAL Asset/Liability Management Investment Committee and Board.
+For Discretionary asset managers, the Firm implements the Group led ESG policy through the inclusion of a proxy voting rights schedule within investment management agreements.
+The Firm's Investment Management Process and Governance Framework describes its stewardship expectations of third party asset managers and is overseen by the ZAL Asset/ Liability Management Investment Committee and Board.